luckypoem/moesocks/README.md

 A SOCKS5 proxy using the client / server architecture.

-MoeSocks is compatible with [ss] at the protocal and most of the configuration level.
+MoeSocks is compatible with [shadowsocks] at the protocal and most of the configuration level.

 Installation
 ============